richardthorp/rodeo/README.md

 ### Prerequisites

 #### Github Repository
-Prior to deploying the app to Heroku, the code was stored in a GitHub repository.
-This made it easy to push any changes from a local git repository to the remote GitHub repository and have Heroku automatically deploy the most recent version of the app from GitHub (see step 7 of 'Deployment to Heroku' below).
+All the code for this project is stored and backed up in this GitHub repository.
+This made it easy to push any changes from a local git repository to the remote GitHub repository and have Heroku automatically deploy the most recent version of the code in GitHub (see step 7 of 'Deployment to Heroku' below).

 #### Application Requirements
 In order for Heroku to know how to run the app, a requirements.txt file must be present in the repository's root folder.
 This file can be created by running the command `pip freeze > requirements.txt` from the command line.
 This will create a file that lists all the dependencies needed to run the app.